 Employing newer analytic technologies such as advanced speech recognition, to more accurately transcribe doctor-patient interactions, and even digital phenotyping, which most consumers already use (and if HIPAA concerns could be properly addressed), have the potential to eliminate repetitive tasks, which physicians consistently cite as a major drain on their time and emotional well-being.
 Digital phenotyping examines a user’s interactions to reveal patterns.
 An example of this already being used is the Facebook algorithm that can scan users’ posts for signs of suicidal thoughts, which can alert a member of their review team for intervention.

 Exciting advances have been made with telehealth in recent years, and it serves as a promising solution to reduce physician burnout as well.
-Only about one in five physicians currently use telehealth options, which are, essentially, video visits that can be conducted on mobile phones, tablets or other devices.
-But physician “willingness” to use telehealth is up to 69 percent in 2019, for its abilities to achieve a more flexible work-life balance.
-Telehealth can also grant more access to patients, and makes it easier to retain new ones.
-Sixty-one percent of physicians indicated they were likely to be using, or to start using telehealth by year 2022, making this an explosive area for growth.
+Only about one in five physicians currently use telehealth options, which are, essentially, video visits that can be conducted on mobile phones, tablets, or other devices.
+But physicians’ “willingness” to use telehealth is up to 69 percent in 2019, for its abilities to achieve a more flexible work-life balance.
+Telehealth can also grant more access to patients and makes it easier to retain new ones.
+Sixty-one percent of physicians indicated they were likely to be using or to start using telehealth by the year 2022, making this an explosive area for growth.